erika-e/dotfiles/README.md

 * Installs brewfile dependencies
 * Installs oh my zsh
 * Fixed zsh-autosuggestions
+* Installs the VSCode extensions
+* Updates VSCode settings

 Things to do:

-* Export VS Code settings
 * Create a test dbt project
-* Use dbt settings from VS Code article
+* Revisit VS code Settings
-* Finish & Correct VSCode setup
 * Add shell scripts to copy settings up and down
 * Add a shell script for maintaining the repo, e.g. updating .zshrc, the Brewfile, and the VSCode extension list